Single sign-on with OpenID Connect

 The Configuration tab gives you access to all of the information provided when the configuration was first set up, such as the name you gave the configuration and information you used to configure your identity provider, or the URL or file you used from your IdP for the configuration.

-Additional scopes: Scopes in OpenID Connect are used to define the set of information (claims) an application would like to receive about a connected user.
-By default, Huwise uses the following scopes: openid, profile, and email.
-These scopes make it possible to authenticate a user and to retrieve their email, first name, and last name.
+openid,profile,email).
+Scopes in OpenID Connect are used to define the set of information (claims) an application would like to receive about a connected user.

-You can use additional scopes to add claims as additional attributes in a user's profile and use them in a dataset's security filters.Additional claims: Claims are attributes that are collected during the authentication process and that describe the user.
-Additional claims are required for group mapping and conditional access if claims are not already present by default.
+You can use additional scopes to add claims as additional attributes in a user's profile and use them in a dataset's security filters and group mapping.

 Authentication Context Class Reference (ACR) values: Optional and allow you to request a specific authentication level from the identity provider (for example, multi-factor authentication).